-- D.2 The Scottish Government identified a core suite of 23 integration indicators to demonstrate progress with integration and with achievement of the nine national health and wellbeing outcomes. - D.3 The format of the report is based on consultation with Integration Joint Board members during a recent development session and a request for a more streamlined report to be presented to the board.
+- D.1i The Scottish Government identified a core suite of 23 integration indicators to demonstrate progress with integration and with achievement of the nine national health and wellbeing outcomes. - D.1ii The format of the quarterly performance report is based on consultation with Integration Joint Board members during development sessions and a request for a more streamlined report to be presented.
 The high-level reporting to the IJB on strategic indicators is complemented by underlying operational work to develop integrated performance measures in support of strategic commissioning plans, operational activity and performance reporting.
-This report includes the most up to date published data for the strategic indicators.
-It also includes published social care data. - D.4 Where possible, the core suite of indicators has been benchmarked against the Local Government Benchmarking Family (LGBF) for adult care.
-The LGBF for West Lothian includes Clackmannanshire, Dumfries and Galloway, Falkirk, Fife, Renfrewshire, South Ayrshire and South Lanarkshire. - D.5 It should be noted that services have been operating in challenging circumstances over the past 18 months and recent weeks have presented increasing problems in some areas with staffing and operational service delivery which is likely to impact future performance levels.
+This report includes the most up to date published data for the strategic indicators. - D.1iii Where possible, the core suite of indicators has been benchmarked against the Local Government Benchmarking Family (LGBF) for adult care.
+The LGBF for West Lothian includes Clackmannanshire, Dumfries and Galloway, Falkirk, Fife, Renfrewshire, South Ayrshire and South Lanarkshire.
+Comparisons are also made with the Scottish position wherever possible. - D.1iv It should be noted that services have been operating in challenging circumstances over the past two years.
+There have been significant challenges with staffing and service delivery over recent months.
+The pandemic has undoubtedly impacted performance in a range of ways which makes it difficult to draw comparisons and conclusions from the available data. - D.1v Work continues to develop the use of data to better understand operational performance and inform transformational change.
+The Chief Officer has established a Finance, Performance and Transformation Group which now meets regularly to oversee service delivery and transformation